aclai-lab/SoleLogics.jl/docs/src/fuzzy.md

 # [A simple example](@id fuzzy-example)

-Let's take as an example the simplest meaningful Heyting Algebra, characterised by 4 values ⊥ α β ⊤, where α and β are both greater than ⊥ but lesser than ⊤.
+Let's take as an example the simplest meaningful Heyting Algebra, characterised by the 4 values ⊥, α, β, and ⊤, where α and β are both greater than ⊥ but lesser than ⊤.

 This could be represented by the following bounded lattice: